 The syntax for defining a Conjur Policy with ID

-pcf is as follows:
+pcf/production is as follows:

-- !policy id: pcf
+- !policy id: pcf body: - !policy id: production

-This can be loaded into the root policy or any other Conjur policy you would like.
+This can be loaded into the root policy or any desired Conjur policy branch.
 Host identities for

 applications are bound to a Conjur service instance.

 - The Service Broker requires

 updateprivileges on the policy to add and remove host identities.
 Members of the group that owns the policy have those privileges.

-* PCF DevOps personnel need access to Conjur to declare application secrets and grant privileges to the applications to access those secrets.
+- VMware Tanzu DevOps personnel need access to Conjur to declare application secrets and grant privileges to the applications to access those secrets.

-* For Conjur Enterprise (v4), a host factory is required.
+- For Conjur Enterprise (v4), a host factory is required.
 Both the ID of the layer and the host factory must use the syntax

 appsis a constant.
 For example,